The Harris’ of Norway Bay

 Their grandparents Florence & Reuben Cumming first rented in 1920.
 Prior to her marriage to Reuben, Florence McMorrow - the matriarch of the family – arrived to Norway Bay with her friend Frances Mulvihill from Arnprior around 1910.
 The Cumming children – Bob, Phyllis & Barbara Ann – all raised their families at Norway Bay and each had their own cottages.

-Phyllis Cumming met Ray Harris during the summer at Norway Bay over 70 years ago.
+Phyllis Cumming met Ray Harris during the summer at Norway Bay some 80 years ago.
 Ray was visiting his pal Dick Alexander, but ended up following Phyllis around all weekend!
 Phyllis and Raymond married at a young age and raised 8 children.
 Besides tending to her own children, Phyllis made time to chaperone dances at Burnham Hall – where she would collect dimes from everyone for the Jukebox .
 A top notch athlete, she could do jackknives from the diving board at the pier; swim like a fish; and organized the first tennis lessons in the Bay at Scobie House summer hotel.

 The original Jay Ka Lu cottage was occupied by the Cumming family.
 However in 1949, a major fire caused by an electrical storm, destroyed three cottages including the Jackson Cottage next door.
 After constructing a new one, Reuben & Florence turned it over to Phyllis and moved to a large property on River Road.